-Employment opportunities within the Parish are limited to agricultural work, small retail or very modest professional opportunities.
-A number of small businesses in the Parish are run from home-based offices and the Parish Council is anxious to do whatever it can to facilitate this practice.
-However, controls must be in place to ensure that any proposed conversion of residential property to office use is both necessary and appropriate.
+Employment opportunities within the Parish are limited to agricultural or service work, small retail or very modest professional opportunities.
+There are a number of small business ventures in the Parish, many of which are run from home-based offices.
+The Parish Council is keen to encourage this and facilitate it whenever possible.
+However, we are concerned that controls should be in place to ensure that any proposed conversion of residential property to office use is both necessary and appropriate.